PewDiePie vs T-Series: YouTube

-Referring to T-Series' rise to prominence on YouTube, YouTube Asia Pacific's managing director Gautam Anand told The New York Times: "As more and more of India came along, video became the way that they were interacting with the internet", mentioning that 85 percent of Indian internet users used YouTube.
+Referring to T-Series' rise to prominence on YouTube, YouTube Asia Pacific's managing director Gautam Anand told The New York Times: "As more and more of India came along, video became the way that they were interacting with the internet", mentioning that 85 per cent of Indian internet users used YouTube.
 He furthered, "Even if you're not literate, you still enjoy watching video", and mentioned: "India is a really great bright spot.
 It's one of the fastest-growing markets even within Asia."

-On 13 December 2018, YouTube removed a large number of bot and inactive subscribers from the platform.
-The change affected the subscriber count of both channels in the competition: PewDiePie lost over 40,000 subscribers and T-Series lost more than 200,000 subscribers from its main channel.
+On 14 December 2018, YouTube removed a large number of bot and inactive subscribers from the platform.
+The change affected the subscriber count of both channels in the competition: PewDiePie lost over 55,000 subscribers and T-Series lost more than 220,000 subscribers from its main channel.

 Media

 Anthony Cuthbertson of The Independent described the rivalry as a shift in how established media companies viewed YouTube.
 The Guardian's Nosheen Iqbal described T-Series as "a challenger from the streets of Delhi", referring to the origins of its founder Gulshan Kumar, who was a fruit juice seller when he founded the company.

 Vox's Aja Romano noted that the competition represented the growing divide of subcultures on YouTube—on one side were the creators who had developed their own channels over the course of YouTube's history, and on the other side corporations who used YouTube as a platform to advertise their shows from external platforms.

-Patricia Hernandez of The Verge compared the rivalry to the KSI vs Logan Paul boxing match.
+Patricia Hernandez of The Verge compared the rivalry to the KSI vs. Logan Paul boxing match.
 She described PewDiePie's antagonism as "all for show" and stated that "rivalries play a huge role on YouTube because they give viewers narratives where pseudo-heroes and villains exist with low (if any) stakes."

 The Washington Post reported that the success of T-Series represented the fast growth of Internet in India, with an increase from 20 million Indians with Internet access in 2000 to 560 million in 2018.
 The Post noted that India became the second-largest mobile phone market in 2018, and highlighted mobile data plans in India, noting the importance of voice technology because of the low rate of literacy in India.
 Journalist Ravi Agrawal said that India quickly progressed to cheap mobile phones by skipping slower initial technological advances in the west.
 Vice reported that T-Series' success lay in focusing on regional audiences and having no competitors in online music in India.